onlabsorg/stilo/test/test-repository/.stilo/README.md

 This function receive an installed npm package name as parameter and does something with it.
 Anything at all.

-The *stilo uninstall* CLI command and the *stilo.uninstall* NodeJS API call this function just before uninstalling a plugin.
+The *stilo uninstall* CLI command calls this function just before uninstalling a plugin.

 ##### Implementation
 This implementation of the *beforeUninstall* hook, just removes the plugin